Approved by the Trustees: 7th May 2019

 1 what should this policy achieve?

-1.1 This policy will ensure that when a parent or other adult makes a complaint, each academy deals with it in a professional and timely manner and comes to a speedy resolution wherever possible.
-The policy will also ensure that the academy records and monitors complaints for its own self-improvement.
-The academy will support complainants with information and be fair to those complained about.
+1.1 This policy will ensure that when a parent or other adult makes a complaint, each school deals with it in a professional and timely manner and comes to a speedy resolution wherever possible.
+The policy will also ensure that the school records and monitors complaints for its own self-improvement.
+The school will support complainants with information and be fair to those complained about.

 2 what are the principles involved?

 3.1 The school will record the progress of all complaints, including information about actions taken at all stages, if the complaint was resolved at the formal stage or proceeded to a panel hearing, the action taken by the school as a result of the complaint, and the final outcome.